 On November 3, 2023 and November 5, 2023, in connection with the Business Combination, the Company entered into non-redemption agreements with certain investors (the "NRA Investors"), pursuant to which, among other things, the NRA Investors agreed to reverse the redemptions of up to an aggregate of 1,652,892 Class A ordinary shares of the Company.
-Refer to Form 8-K filed with the SEC on November 3, 2023 and November 6, 2023
+Refer to Form 8-K filed with the SEC on November 3, 2023 and November 6, 2023.

 Upon consummation of the Business Combination, the holders of AARK ordinary shares and Aeries Shares each entered into the Exchange Agreements.
-Pursuant to the Exchange Agreements, from and after April 1, 2024 and subject to certain exercise conditions, the Company shall have the right to exercise the ATI Call Exchange.
-In addition, each shareholder of Aeries and AARK ordinary shares shall have the right to exercise the ATI Put Exchange.
-Each share of AARK may be exchanged for 2,246 Class A ordinary shares of Aeries Technology, Inc. and each Aeries Share may be exchanged for 14.40 Class A ordinary shares of Aeries Technology, Inc., as adjusted for (a) any subdivision (by any share split, share distribution, reclassification, reorganization, recapitalization or otherwise) or combination (by reverse share split, reclassification, reorganization, recapitalization or otherwise) of the AARK and Aeries ordinary shares that is not accompanied by an identical subdivision or combination of the Class A ordinary shares or (b) any subdivision or combination, reorganization, recapitalization, recapitalization or otherwise) of the Class A ordinary shares that is not accompanied by an identical subdivision or combination of the AARK and Aeries ordinary shares.
+Pursuant to the Exchange Agreements, from and after April 1, 2024 and subject to certain exercise conditions, the Company shall have the right to exercise the ATI call exchange.
+In addition, each shareholder of Aeries and AARK ordinary shares shall have the right to exercise the ATI put exchange.
+Each share of AARK may be exchanged for 2,246 Class A ordinary shares of Aeries Technology, Inc. and each Aeries Share may be exchanged for 14.40 Class A ordinary shares of Aeries Technology, Inc., as adjusted for (a) any subdivision (by any share split, share distribution, reclassification, reorganization, recapitalization or otherwise) or combination (by reverse share split, reclassification, reorganization, recapitalization or otherwise) of the AARK and Aeries ordinary shares that is not accompanied by an identical subdivision or combination of the Class A ordinary shares or (b) any subdivision (by any stock split, stock dividend or distribution, reclassification, reorganization, recapitalization or otherwise) of the Class A ordinary shares that is not accompanied by an identical subdivision or combination of the AARK and Aeries ordinary shares.
+On March 26, 2024, the Company determined that the exercise conditions in the Exchange Agreements with respect to the Sole Shareholder and one of the Exchanging Aeries Holders, Bhisham Khare, had been satisfied.
+On April 5, 2024, the Sole Shareholder exchanged an aggregate amount of 9,500 AARK ordinary shares for 21,337,000 Exchanged Shares.
+An aggregate of 10,566,347 Exchanged Shares remain to be issued upon exchanges, including 7,740,979 Exchanged Shares for which the exchange conditions have not yet been met.